FIWARE/tutorials.Step-by-Step/docs/linked-data.md

 ### Filter context data by comparing the values of an attribute

 This example returns all `Building` entities with the `name` attribute _Checkpoint Markt_.
-Filtering can be done using the `q` parameter - if a string has spaces in it, it can be URL encoded and held within single quote characters `'` = `%27`.
+Filtering can be done using the `q` parameter - if a string has spaces in it, it can be URL encoded and held within double quote characters `"` = `%22`.

 #### 7 Request: